 13. Where it is not possible to have a fire outside the church, the blessing of the fire is adapted to the circumstances.
-When the people have assembled in the church, the priest goes with the carries the Easter candle, to the back of the church.
+When the people ministers, one of whom carries the Easter candle, to the back of the church.
 If possible, the people turn to face the priest.

-The greeting and brief instruction take place as above in no. 8.

-Then the fire is blessed (no.9), and the candle is prepared and lighted as above in nn.
+The greeting and brief instruction take place as above in no. 8.Then the fire is blessed (no.9), and the candle is prepared andlighted asabove in nn.
 10-12).
 The procession begins as in n.
-14 below.
+14below.